-When the 190,000 people taking part in the 2021 Randstad Employer Brand Research were asked 'what is the most attractive sector to work in?', ITC came out on top.
+When the 190,000 people taking part in the 2021 Randstad Employer Brand Research were asked 'what is the most attractive sector to work in?', IT technology & communications (ITC) came out on top.

-ITC was also the most attractive sector in 2020.
+ITC (consisting of IT, software, telecom, internet providers and technology companies) was also the most attractive sector in 2020.
 What’s changed since then is the attribute respondents now find most appealing about ITC.
 Last year, it was use of the latest technology.
 This year, it is financial health, which reflects the attractiveness of businesses and sectors that are resilient when so many have struggled during the recent economic turmoil.
-ITC has been one of the standout performers over the past year, and looks set to go from strength to strength as the changes in how we live and work fuel soaring demand for digital technology, and surrounding innovation.
+ITC has been one of the standout performers over the past year, and looks set to go from strength to strength as the changes in how we live and work fuel soaring demand for digital technology.

 Globally, engineering is some way behind ITC in attractiveness, though in North America, the two sectors are virtually on a par.
 As with ITC, there are many more vacancies than available talent within engineering, especially where the boundaries between the two sectors blur, such as robotics and artificial intelligence.

 priorities for action